 We are in the midst of a new genomic era, where high-throughput sequencing approaches and genome engineering are revolutionizing research in the biological sciences.
 These technological advancements promise to revolutionalize our understanding of gene regulation.

-Enabled by transcriptome sequencing, novel species of RNA have recently been discovered to be abundantly expressed in the nervous systems of animals ranging from fruit flies to humans.
-These include extended 3' UTR mRNA isoforms (Smibert, Miura et al., 2012; Miura, Shenker et al., 2013) and circular RNAs (Westholm, Miura et al., 2014; Gruner et al., 2016).
+Enabled by transcriptome sequencing, novel species of RNA have been found to be abundantly expressed in the nervous systems of animals ranging from fruit flies to humans.
+These include extended 3' UTR mRNA isoforms (Smibert, Miura et al., 2012; Miura, Shenker et al., 2013) and circular RNAs (Westholm, Miura et al., 2014; Gruner et al., 2016, Cortés-Lopez, 2016).

 The mission of the laboratory is to decipher how these newly discovered RNA molecules are regulated and what are their physiological roles in cells, in particular, neurons.